x86dev/docker-seafile/README.md

 ## Features

 The image contains/adds the following:

 - Support for Seafile 3.x
 - Nginx for TLS (HTTPS) support
 - Self-signed certificates, generated automatically on first run
 - Runit for keeping the services up and running

+## Changelog

+- Added initial support for Seafile 4.x and using the official mysql Docker image.
+Stay tuned for updates.

 ## Architecture

 For running Seafile within Docker, three containers are needed, namely:

 - **seafile**, which contains the actual Seafile instance running on the server
 - **seafile-db**, the MySQL database container
 - **seafile-data**, the data container